Last updated January 29th, 2019. Please help and share this page. This page helps me keep this blog free for you to use - thanks!

-1. Einstein Flash Unit $500 These are great little strobes.
+1. Neewer Vision5 400W Monolight $369 These are set up to work with Canon cameras.
+They also make ones for Nikon.
+These strobes have their own batteries so this would be great for restaurant shooting.
 You can set your power on the back of the head in small increments.
-It's maximum output is 640 watt seconds (strobes refer to watt seconds instead of watts).
+It's maximum output is 400 watt seconds (strobes refer to watt seconds instead of watts).
 You just put the guy into a softbox and you are ready to go.
 There are a TON of accessories made for these so it's very fun.

 TRIPODS AND TRIPOD HEADS

 When selecting tripods, you have to consider three things.